 When hens molt, it’s always in a certain order.
 The feathers are first lost from the head, then on the neck, breast, body, wings, and tail in that order.
 They also lose their primary flight feathers before secondary flight feathers on the wings.

-5. Isolate them or keep them in an enclosed area if they’re free range birds
+5. Isolate them or keep them in an enclosed area if they’re free-range birds

-If your hens seem like they should be laying but you have no eggs, pen them in an area that’s safe, has water and shelter, and see if they will lay.
+When in doubt…if your hens seem like they should be laying but you have no eggs, pen them in an isolated area that’s safe, has water and shelter, and see if they will lay.

 We had laying hens, but no eggs.
 We didn’t realize the cause of the problem was an overly aggressive rooster who was creating large wounds in the hens (which were hidden by their wings and feathers) until we isolated the hens from the rest of the flock.